D-Studios/Predicting-Median-Home-Prices-And-Inflation-Adjusted-Prices-In-The-USA-Given-A-Date/README.md

 https://dqydj.com/historical-home-prices/

-I learned how to build a linear regression model for machine learning using Python from this video:
+I learned how to build linear regression models for machine learning using Python from this video:

 https://www.youtube.com/watch?v=R15LjD8aCzc